sriniGalway/addressbook/README.md

-# Addressbook Management usign Python 3 & Django
+# Address book Management using Python 3 & Django
 Backend system for managing Address Books

 Technolgies used: